 As described in Section 4 - Infrastructure Inventory, Activities, and Assessment, the City recognized that historic building practices that allowed rooftop drainage connections to the sanitary sewer system were a factor in the continued overflow at combined sewer overflow (CSO) regulators.
 As part of the 2002 Phase II CSO Program, the City began to focus on the identification and elimination of these rooftop drainage connections to the sanitary sewer.

-To support this initiative, Minneapolis Ordinance Chapter 56 - Prohibited Discharges to Sanitary Sewer System, was updated in 2003 and again in 2006.
-The ordinance authorized a program to inspect suspected rooftop connections and coordinate disconnections with property owners.
-It required property owners to redirect rooftop rainleaders and private surface area drainage either to side yards or to the public storm drain system.
+To support this initiative, Minneapolis Ordinance Chapter 56 - Prohibited Discharges to Sanitary Sewer System, was updated on August 1, 2003.
+This updated ordinance authorized a program to inspect suspected rooftop connections and coordinate disconnections with property owners.
+It requires property owners to redirect rooftop rainleaders and private surface area drainage either to side yards or to the public storm drain system.
 Property inspections are conducted to identify illegal connections to sanitary sewer and then notifications are sent of the work needed to comply with the ordinance and other official controls.
-The 2006 update was made to accelerate rooftop disconnections to meet the Metropolitan Council I/I reduction goals.